xpqz/documentation/dotnet-interface/docs/aplscript/creating-net-classes.md

 A class specified in this way will automatically support the methods, properties and events that it inherits from its Base Class, together with any new public methods that you care to specify.

 However, the new class only inherits a default constructor (which is called with no parameters) and does not inherit all of the other private constructors from its Base Class.
-You can define a method to be a constructor using the :Implements Constructor declarative comment.
+You can define a method to be a constructor using the :`Implements Constructor` declarative comment.
 Constructor overloading is supported and you may define any number of different constructor functions in this way, but they must have unique parameter sets for the system to distinguish between them.

-You can create and use instances of a class by using the `⎕NEW` system function in statements elsewhere in the APLScript.
+You can create and use instances of a class by using the `⎕NEW` system function in statements elsewhere in the `APLScript`.

 ### Exporting Functions as Web Methods

-Within a :Class definition block, you may define private functions and public functions.
+Within a `:Class` definition block, you may define private functions and public functions.
 A public function is one that is exposed as a method and may be called by a client that creates an instance of your class.
 Public functions must have a section of *declaration*statements.
 Other functions are purely internal to the class and are not directly accessible by a client application.

-The declaration statements for public functions perform the same task for an APLScript that is performed using the .NET Properties dialog box, or by executing SetMethodInfo in the Dyalog APL Session, prior to creating a .NET assembly.
+The declaration statements for public functions perform the same task for an `APLScript` that is performed using the .NET Properties dialog box, or by executing SetMethodInfo in the Dyalog APL Session, prior to creating a .NET assembly.
 The following declaration statements may be used.
 ```apl
       :Access Public
 ```